jakebailey/pprof-it/README.md

 -   `PPROF_LOGGING`: Controls `pprof-it`'s logging.
 May be `off` or `on`.
     Defaults to `on`.

--   `PPROF_HEAP_OUT`: Path to write the heap profile to, if enabled.
+-   `PPROF_HEAP_OUT`: Output path for the heap profile, if enabled.
 If this path is relative, it will be relative to `PPROF_OUT`.
-If a directory, the profile will be placed in that directory.
+If a directory, the profile will be placed in that directory with the default name.
     Defaults to `pprof-heap-${process.id}.pb.gz`.

 -   `PPROF_HEAP_INTERVAL`: Average number of bytes between heap samples Defaults to `512*1024`.